 Dynamics of land-sea breezes in the tropics

 In midlatitudes, where the inertial frequency (\(f\)) is greater than the frequency of the diurnal cycle (\(\omega\)), land-sea breezes are in phase with the heating/cooling of the land surface.
 In the tropics, \(f < \omega \).
 Therefore, the heating- and land-sea-breeze system can exhibit a phase lag depending on latitude.
 Furthermore, changes in the boundary-layer stratification (\(N\)) can alter turbulent friction, thereby causing inertial oscillations.
 Using simple models, I am analyzing what combinations of diurnal forcing and turbulent friction produce the observed land-sea breeze circulations in the tropics.
-A more ambitious goal is to add the effect of orography to this model.
+A more ambitious goal is to incorporate the effects of orography into this model, then to understand how the dynamics is affected by climate warming.

 Horizontal flow at 06 and 12 LST mimicking land-sea breeze circulation.